shenxiaolong-code/sourceIndexLight_forGit/usage_readme.txt

 SourceIndexLight_forGit
-source index for git repo.
-current windbg source index suite doesn't support git repo. here one solution is given by DOS script.
+source index for git repo -- it is faster than the sourceIndex_forGit. current windbg source index suite doesn't support git repo. here one solution is given by DOS script.

 Usage :